deis/deis/docs/terms/layer.rst

 Runtime Layers
 ^^^^^^^^^^^^^^
-Runtime layers service requests and run background tasks for the formation.
+Runtime layers host :ref:`Containers <container>` for a formation.
-Nodes in a runtime layer use a configuration management system (e.g. Chef Server) to deploy :ref:`Containers <container>` running a specific :ref:`Release`.
+Nodes in a runtime layer use a `Chef Databag`_ to deploy containers for each :ref:`application` in the formation.

 Proxy Layers
 ^^^^^^^^^^^^
-Proxy layers expose the formation to the outside world.
+Proxy layers expose :ref:`Applications <application>` to the outside world.
-Nodes in a proxy layer use configuration management to configure routing of inbound requests to :ref:`Containers <container>` hosted on runtime layers.
+Nodes in a proxy layer use a `Chef Databag`_ to configure routing of inbound requests to :ref:`Containers <container>` hosted on runtime layers.

 Dual Layers